hanjq17/CHORDS/README.md

 ### Text-to-Image (T2I)

-The command below is an example to perform image generation using Flux with our algorithm CHORDS on 8 GPUs.
+The command below is an example to perform image generation on Flux using CHORDS on 8 GPUs.

 ```bash
 python run_image_mp.py \